lvclark/tagdigger/README.md

 # Tag Manager

 A third program included with TagDigger, "tag_manager.py", can be used for creating universal names for markers across multiple projects.
 It can read in tag sequences in any of the seven formats listed above.
-Any number of tags per marker is allowed, although currently all tags must match for the marker to match.
+Any number of tags per marker is allowed, and the user can decide whether all tags between markers must match in order for the markers to be considered a match, or whether markers that only have some tags in common will still be matched.
 Tag sequences are output in the "merged" format (e.g. `AACG[C/T]CCA`) in a CSV, with new marker names consisting of a user-specified prefix followed by a number.
 The original marker names can optionally be included in the output, along with any other columns of data that the user provides in a separate CSV file.
 For example, input from the the following files:

 ```
 >TP276_query_64